 I have an existing HOW TO Page where I share many tips and techniques that I use for cooking, including How To Make Dashi.
 Please note that today’s recipe is an updated version of the page as I improved the recipe.

-Next week I will be sharing Vegetarian Dashi recipe.
+If you are a vegetarian, I have this Kombu Dashi recipe you might be interested.
 I hope today’s post will help you become more familiar with Japanese culinary adventure.

-- 2 cups (30 g) loosely packed bonito flakes (Hana Katsuo or Katsuobushi)
+- 3 cups (30 g) loosely packed katsuobushi (dried bonito flakes)

 - 4 cups (1000 ml) water (or 8 cups - see Note)